skalthoff/Jellify/README.md

 ##### Building

--   To create a build, run `npm run fastlane:ios:build` to use fastlane to compile an `.ipa` for you
+-   To create a build, run `npm run fastlane:ios:build` to use fastlane to compile an `.ipa`

 ### 🤖 Android